top of page

 Kuy Thida, Secretary

-Thida identifies as a transgender man, an LGBTIQ activist, co-founder, and coordinator of LoveIsDiversity in Cambodia.
+Thida is a transgender man, an LGBTIQ activist, co-founder, and coordinator of LoveIsDiversity in Cambodia.
 He is an LGBTIQ Rights and Feminist Building Movement National Consultant at UNWOMEN Cambodia, and a consultant and trainer at the Cambodian Centre for Human Rights (CCHR) on SOGIESC.

-Thida graduated with a Bachelor’s Degree in International Relations from Paññāsāstra University of Cambodia (PUC).
+Thida graduated with a Bachelor’s Degree in International Relations from Paññāsāstra University of Cambodia.

 275154572_364006515728997_4356850640303757432_n.jpg